DiUS/s4pp-gateway/README.md

 retrieve the sensors (users) that use the gateway service.
 The intelligent.li endpoint and access keys are exposed as environment variables in the upstart config.
 Replace as neccessary.

+To log messages received by _s4pp_ specify an argument to the exec script that is the name of the file to log messages to.
+For example:

+    exec s4ppgw /var/log/s4pp.data >> /var/log/s4pp.log 2>&1